xerminator/TheOtherUsDev/README.md

 | Name | Description |
 |----------|:-------------:|
 | Sheriff Spawn Chance | -
 | Sheriff Cooldown | -
 | Misfire Kills | Options for Sheriff Misfires to kill Self, Target, or Both
-| Sheriff Can Kill Neutrals | Options for Sheriff to kill specific Neutral roles including Arsonist, Lawyer, Jester, Executioner, Pursuer, and Vulture
+| Sheriff Can Kill Neutrals | Options for Sheriff to kill specific Neutral roles including Arsonist, Lawyer, Jester, Executioner, Pursuer, Vulture, Amnesiac, and Thief
 | Sheriff Has A Deputy | Deputy can not be in game without Sheriff
 -----------------------